10 Steps to Create a Salon Business Plan

 Are you in the early stages of planning to open a salon?
 What an exciting time!
 While you’re probably very eager to open your business and create the salon of your dreams, there are many challenges and obstacles ahead that you will need to prepare for.

 As your one-stop shop to purchase salon supplies and everything else you could need to fill your salon, Minerva Beauty wants to be a resource that you can leverage throughout your journey.
-With that being said, we have created an extensive guide on how to create a business plan for salon owners so that you can get started off on the right foot.
+We have created an extensive guide on how to create a business plan for salon and spa owners so that you can get started off on the right foot.
 This guide will help you create a business plan that is adaptable, thorough and customizable to your business and goals.
+Best of all, these business plan tips are helpful for all salon types including hair salons, nail salons, spas, barber shops and more.

 What Is a Business Plan?

-As you start to begin the process to open a salon, you may hear a lot about needing a business plan.
-If you’re wondering what a business plan is and why it’s so important to have for salon owners, you have come to the right place.
 A business plan is a formal document that you create to outline your business goals, how you plan to achieve those goals and the timeline in which you plan to reach them.
-Here are some of the things you will be able to find on a business plan:
+Here are some of the things you will find in a business plan:

 - Goals – In your business plan, it’s important to include short-term and long-term goals.
-What do you want to accomplish in 6 months?
+What do you want to accomplish in the first 6 months?
 In 5 years?

-- Salon Space Details – Where will your salon be?
-The location, renovation and decor plans should also be documented in your business plan.
+- Salon space details – Where will your salon be?
+The location, remodeling and decor plans should also be documented in your business plan.
 Including your salon’s goal aesthetic and information about what things like the salon stations will look like is also helpful to include.

 Why Is Having a Business Plan Important?

-- It’s Easier to Secure Funding and Get Support with a Business Plan – If you plan on financing or getting a loan to open your salon or purchasing styling chairs or other pieces of equipment, having a business plan can be helpful.
+- It’s easier to secure funding and get support with a business plan – If you plan on financing or getting a loan to open your salon or for purchasing styling chairs or other pieces of equipment, having a business plan can be helpful.
 Lenders or interested partners usually want to see a business plan before they provide funding or a loan.

-How to Create a Business Plan for Salons
+How to Create a Business Plan for a Salon or Spa

 Now that you understand the importance of having a salon business plan, as well as what to include in one, it’s time to create your very own business plan.
 Here, we will walk you through the steps and share important tips along the way.